ArckyPN/sam-ws24/demo/README.md

 # FastICA Demo Code

-A demo using linfa-ica showcasing the FastICA algorithm.
+A demo using `linfa-ica` showcasing the FastICA algorithm.
+The `linfa-ica` crate is part of the `linfa` ([repo](https://github.com/rust-ml/linfa)) family, Rust Machine Learning implementations akin to Python's scikit-learn.

 - [FastICA Demo Code](#fastica-demo-code)
   - [How to install](#how-to-install)